Annotations

 In particular, a three-way split into training, validation, and testing set can be done via

-What is set.seed()
+What is set.seed()?

-What does set.seed()
+What does set.seed() do?

 We’ll use pseudo-random numbers (PRN) to partition the data into training and testing.
 PRN are numbers that emulate truly random numbers (but really are not truly random).